thebbennett/portfolio/newmode/README.md

 * Summarizes the number of calls per day
 * Summarizes the number of calls per office
 * Creates a leaderboard of top callers
-* Pushes the three tables to a [Google Sheet](https://docs.google.com/spreadsheets/u/1/d/1fPlKWVtpDWid06R8oi0bHgch1ShYovYyks2aSZKY6nY/edit#gid=0) for organizers to use during phonebanks
+* Pushes the three tables to a Google Sheet for organizers to use during phonebanks

-The container script can be triggered by sending an email to: console-inbound+run.122180887.5dd1799666b1c1325e84abbee95e87c4@civisanalytics.com

 ## Container Set Up
 1. Clone this Github repository -- you'll need to specify your new url in the civis interface